Resource naming and tagging decision guide

 Automation: A proper organizational scheme allows you to take advantage of automation as part of resource creation, operational monitoring, and the creation of DevOps processes.
 It also makes resources easier for IT to manage.

 Workload optimization: Tagging can help identify patterns and resolve broad issues.
 Tag can also help identify the assets required to support a single workload.
 Tagging all assets associated with each workload enables deeper analysis of your mission-critical workloads to make sound architectural decisions.

 Tagging decision guide

-Your tagging approach can be simple or complex, with the emphasis ranging from supporting IT teams managing cloud workloads to integrating information relating to all aspects of the business.
+Your tagging approach can be simple or complex.
+It can support IT teams managing cloud workloads or integrate information relating to all aspects of the business.

-An IT-aligned tagging focus, such as tagging based on workload, application, function, or environment, reduces the complexity of monitoring assets and simplifies making management decisions based on operational requirements.
+An IT-aligned tagging focus, such as tagging based on workload, application, or environment, reduces the complexity of monitoring assets.
+With less complexity, you can simplify the process of making management decisions that are based on operational requirements.

-Tagging schemes that include a business-aligned focus, such as accounting, business ownership, or business criticality may require a larger time investment to create tagging standards that reflect business interests and maintain those standards over time.
+Tagging schemes that include a business-aligned focus, like accounting, business ownership, or business criticality might require a larger time investment.
+This time is spent creating tagging standards that reflect business interests and maintain those standards over time.
 This investment yields a tagging system that provides improved accounting for costs and value of IT assets to the overall business.
-This association of an asset's business value to its operational cost is one of the first steps in changing the cost center perception of IT within your wider organization.
+Linking an asset's business value to its operational cost can change the cost center view of IT within your wider organization.

 Baseline naming conventions

 A standardized naming convention is the starting point for organizing your cloud-hosted resources.
 A properly structured naming system allows you to quickly identify resources for both management and accounting purposes.
-If you have existing IT naming conventions in other parts of your organization, consider whether your cloud naming conventions should align with them or if you should establish separate cloud-based standards.
+You might have existing IT naming conventions in other parts of your organization.
+If so, consider whether your cloud naming conventions should align with them or if you should establish separate cloud-based standards.

 Naming rules and restrictions vary per Azure resource.
 Your naming conventions must comply with these rules.